Skip to content

 What came next?

 After the war there was an effort to clear Sheffield’s slums and build new houses.
 The National Coal Board wanted to have an opencast coal mine near the Edward VII hospital, a steel works wanted to build in the Loxley Valley and sites were needed for refuse tips.
 The fight was on to stop all these threats to the Green Belt.
-The CPRE became involved in many campaigns and the hard work began to keep it all safe.
+We became involved in many campaigns and the hard work began to keep it all safe.

 Sheffield Green Belt destruction map